Techcable/zsh2xonsh/README.md

    - Translated into python if (so body will not run unless conditional passes)
 4. Exporting variables `export FOO=$BAR`
    - Translates `$PATH` correctly (xonsh thinks it's a list, zsh thinks it's a string)
-   - This is where the subprocess approach doesn't work blindly, `export` in subprocess
+   - This is where the subprocess approach doesn't work blindly....
       - We support it cleanly by doing the left-hand assignment xonsh, and the right-hand expression in `zsh` :)

-Either behavior is 100% compatible, or you get a descripitve error.
-Anything else is a bug :)
+   - Local variables (local var=x) are supported too :)

+All of these behaviors are 100% compatible with their zsh equivalents.
+If you try anything else (or encounter an unsupported corner case), then you will get a descripitive error :)

+## Installation & Usage
+This is a pypi package, install it with `pip install zsh2xonsh`.

+Then, you can use the CLI (`python -m zsh2xonsh`) or call the module from your `.xonshrc`.

 ## Motiviation
 First of all, I need support for `eval $(brew shellenv)` .